 2. Open the Airway and Check the Pulse

-3. Give Five Rescue Breaths
+3. Give Two Rescue Breaths

 Follow these steps to give rescue breaths to the baby:

-- Open the baby’s airway and ensure that it is clear.
+Open the baby’s airway and ensure that it is clear.

-- Repeat this process five times.
+Repeat this process two times.

 4. Give 30 Chest Compressions

-- Give two rescue breaths after 30 compressions and continue this process until help arrives.
+Give two rescue breaths after 30 compressions.

-- Do not start the CPR process if the child has signs of normal breathing, movement or coughing as doing so may cause the heart to stop beating.
+Do not start the CPR process if the child has signs of normal breathing, movement or coughing as doing so may cause the heart to stop beating.

-- If you are not trained to perform a CPR or do not have a basic understanding of how to perform a CPR, seek professional help immediately and do not attempt to give CPR by yourself.
+If you are not trained to perform a CPR or do not have a basic understanding of how to perform a CPR, seek professional help immediately and do not attempt to give CPR by yourself.

-- If the child has a spinal injury, do not move the head or neck while pulling the jaw forward and do not let the mouth close.
+If the child has a spinal injury, do not move the head or neck while pulling the jaw forward, and do not let the mouth close.

 Tips to Prevent Choking in Children

-- Make sure all vegetables are soft-cooked.
+Make sure all vegetables are soft-cooked.

-- Finger food should be cut into small pieces.
+Finger food should be cut into small pieces.

-- Encourage the child to eat slowly and chew well.
+Encourage the child to eat slowly and chew well.

-- Choose snacks which are easy to swallow.
+Choose snacks that are easy to swallow.